Malden Public Schools Bullying Prevention and Intervention

 Cyberbullying is bullying through the use of technology or any electronic devices such as telephones, cell phones, computers, and the Internet.
 It includes, but is not limited to, email, instant messages, text messages, and Internet postings.

 Hostile environment is a situation in which bullying causes the school environment to be permeated with intimidation, ridicule, or insult that is sufficiently severe or pervasive to alter the conditions of the student’s education.

-Target is a student against whom bullying, cyberbullying, or retaliation is directed.
+Target is a student against whom bullying, cyberbullying, or retaliation has been perpetrated.

 Retaliation is any form of intimidation, reprisal, or harassment directed against a student who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying.

 Malden Public Schools Bullying Policy

 Bullying and harassment are major distractions from learning.
 The grades of the victims can suffer.
 Fear can lead to chronic absenteeism, truancy, or even dropping out of school.
 Bystanders feel both guilty and helpless for not standing up to the bully.

 As a rule bullying behavior starts in elementary school and peaks in the middle school years.
 However, it attracts more attention from adults when it appears in high school.
 There the students are older and physically larger and the behavior is recognized as being less tolerable and more inappropriate.
 Also, sexual harassment is, in fact, often a form of bullying.